dymmond/esmerald/docs/interceptors.md

 ```

 The `RequestParamInterceptor` will only work for the routes of the Esmerald directly and not for
-the ChildEsmerald, which means the ChildEsmerald to also have the `RequestParamInterceptor`
+the ChildEsmerald, which means for the ChildEsmerald to also have the `RequestParamInterceptor`
-it must add it on the top of it as well.
+**it must add it on the top of it as well**.

 ```python hl_lines="17-18 23"
 {!> ../docs_src/interceptors/child_esmerald.py !}